Before

 Most teams start seeing value after the first scoped deployment, usually in weeks, because we target high-leverage workflows first.

 Usually yes.
-Deadwater deployments are stack-aware and designed to work with existing docs, internal knowledge sources, CMS, and product context.
+Deadwater deployments are stack-aware and designed to work with existing docs, internal knowledge sources, CMSs, sans-CMS websites, repos, and product context.

 Deadwater exists to help companies use AI the way we have been dreaming about since 2023.

-We replace fragile, human-dependent processes and scattered knowledge stacks with owned context layers and AI-native Content OS systems.
+We replace fragile manual patchwork and scattered knowledge stacks with owned Context OS infrastructure.

 We believe context is the real bottleneck.
-Once it is structured correctly, your AI can reason, act, create, and evolve alongside your team.
+Once it is structured correctly, AI-assisted work can become more reliable, easier to review, and easier to improve.

-Book a demo and we will walk you through what a context layer or Content OS could look like inside your stack.
+Book a demo and we will walk you through what a Workflow Build or Context OS could look like inside your stack.